Location- Atop a distant mountain that seems to vary in height by up to 100 feet day by day.

 HD 2, AC 13

-Astral slavers come in groups of 2d4, and will flee if encountering superior forces... but will return in 2d6 exploration rounds with +2d6 slavers and subsequent slaver encounters will be these enhanced groups.
+Astral slavers come in groups of 2d4, and will flee if encountering superior forces... but will return in 2d6 exploration rounds with +2d6 slavers and subsequent slaver encounters will be these enhanced groups as they heighten security.

 Roll twice for weapons, and groups will be about 1/2 and 1/2.
 6's indicate a particular badass leader dude independent of the usual split armaments of the party.